 Hairdryers, straighteners, and other items will be at your lodging.

 This is a must if you can and will greatly cut down on what you have to pack clothing-wise.

 This is a given for anyone planning on traveling and one you should pay attention to depending on which airline you fly with.
 Buy a luggage scale for your home and be ahead of the game.

-One of the biggest ways I can travel for weeks at a time with just 1 carry-on is by using my personal bag as one of my best travel companions.
+One of the biggest ways I can travel for weeks at a time with my life packed into just 1 carry-on is by using my personal bag as one of my best travel companions.

 If you can master how to pack it in coordination with your carry-on you will save yourself money and checked bags become a thing of the past.
 Through my travels, I have acquired lots of different helpful gadgets that can fit into any personal bag and help you master your packing skills.

 - Music Playlist